TeamFixIT/portscan-delta-reporter/docs/server/installation.md

-# Flask WebSocket Production Setup Guide
+# Flask Production Setup Guide

-Complete guide for deploying a Flask application with WebSockets using Gunicorn, Gevent, and Nginx on Ubuntu.
+Complete guide for deploying a Flask application using Gunicorn, Gevent, and Nginx on Ubuntu.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)